ELK4N4/BookSite/README.md

 ### Installing

-Install NPM:
+* First you need to install NPM:
 You can download it from [Here](https://www.npmjs.com/get-npm).

+* Go to the Repo folder and run the command "npm i".

 ## NPM Scripts
 * "start": npm server.js